6 Best Spinning Rods For Trout Fishing (Based on real world use)

-One of the most frequently asked questions from novice trout anglers is which spinning rod they should purchase.
-However, answering this question is quite challenging because there isn’t much that sets apart entry-level trout spinning rods from the best ones available.
-Moreover, these rods come in various lengths, further adding to the confusion.
-Surprisingly, price is not always an accurate indicator of quality.
+One of the most frequently asked questions from new trout anglers is which spinning rod they should purchase.
+However, answering this question is quite challenging because there isn’t much that sets apart entry-level trout spinning rods from the best rods on the market.

 I recall an instance where Berkeley’s entry-level “trout rod” was not only lighter but also more responsive than their so-called “pro” version, which was twice the price.
-Despite the “pro” version potentially utilizing higher modular graphite, it did not translate into better performance or sensitivity.
-In fact, it was rather susceptible to breakage.
+Despite the “pro” version apparently utilizing higher modular graphite, it did not translate into better performance or sensitivity.
+In fact, it was rather susceptible to damage and the guides were extremely soft and will bend out of shape.
+I have no idea how it got to market.
+It did look fancy.

 What are my ratings based on?